digitaltwinconsortium/ManufacturingOntologies/README.md

 Once you are ready to connect your own production line, simply delete the VM from the Azure Portal.

 1. Edit the UA-CloudPublisher.yaml file provided in the `Deployment` folder of this repository, replacing [yourstorageaccountname] with the name of your Azure Storage Account and [key] with the key1 of your Azure Storage Account.
-You can access this information from the Axure Portal on your deployed stroage account under Access keys.
+You can access this information from the Azure Portal on your deployed Azure Storage Account under Access keys.
 1. Run UA Cloud Publisher with the following command.
-The PC needs Internet access (via port 9093) and needs to be able to connect to your OPC UA-enabled machines in your production line:
+The PC needs Kubernetes support and Internet access (via port 9093) and needs to be able to connect to your OPC UA-enabled machines in your production line:

         kubectl apply -f UA-CloudPublisher.yaml